{{flagHref}}

 Advantages and Limitations

-lAccurate motion control: Suitable for applications requiring precise movement control.
+High Precision: Suitable for applications requiring exact movement control.

-Piezoelectricity is the ability of certain materials to generate an electric charge in response to mechanical stress.
+Piezoelectricity is the ability of certain materials to generate an electric charge in response to applied mechanical stress.
 This effect occurs in materials that lack a centre of symmetry, such as quartz and certain ceramics.
-In contrast to electrostriction, piezoelectricity is a linear effect, whereby the generated charge is directly proportional to the applied voltage.
+Unlike electrostriction, piezoelectricity is a linear effect, where the generated charge is directly proportional to the applied stress.

-Both electrostriction and piezoelectricity are based on the interaction between electric fields and mechanical deformation; however, they differ in their underlying mechanisms and material requirements.
+While both electrostriction and piezoelectricity involve the interaction between electric fields and mechanical deformation, they differ in their mechanisms and material requirements.

 Feature